Lonely Are the Brave

-Lonely Are the Brave is a 1962 American black and white Western film adaptation of the 1956 Edward Abbey novel The Brave Cowboy directed by David Miller from a screenplay by Dalton Trumbo and starring Kirk Douglas, Gena Rowlands and Walter Matthau.
+Lonely Are the Brave is a 1962 American black and white neo-Western film directed by David Miller and written by Dalton Trumbo, who adapted his screenplay from the 1956 Edward Abbey novel The Brave Cowboy.
+It stars Kirk Douglas, Gena Rowlands and Walter Matthau.

-Kirk Douglas plays cowboy Jack Burns, Gena Rowlands portrays his best friend's wife, and Walter Matthau appears as a sheriff who sympathizes with Burns but must do his job and chase him down.
+Kirk Douglas plays Jack Burns, a cowboy, Gena Rowlands portrays his best friend's wife, and Walter Matthau appears as a sheriff who sympathizes with Burns but must do his job and chase him down.
 The picture also features an early score by composer Jerry Goldsmith.
 Douglas repeatedly said that this was his favorite film of his own work.

 Plot

 John W. "Jack" Burns works as a roaming ranch hand with his horse Whiskey.
-He carries no identification, and has no home address because he just sleeps wherever he finds a place.
+He carries no identification and has no home address because he just sleeps wherever he finds a place.

 One day as Burns crosses a highway into town, his horse has a difficult time crossing the road, scared by the traffic.
 Once over the highway, they visit Jerry, the wife of old friend Paul Bondi, who has been jailed for giving aid to illegal immigrants.
-Jack dislikes a society that restricts a man on what he can or cannot do.

 To break Bondi out of jail, Burns decides to get himself arrested.
-After a barroom fight against a one-armed man, in which he too must use only one arm, Burns is arrested.
+After a barroom fight against a one-armed man, in which he too must use only one arm, he is arrested.
 When the police let him go, he deliberately punches a cop to get put in jail.
-Bondi is initially pleased to see him and Burns defends Bondi from the attention of bullying Deputy Sheriff Gutierrez.
-At night, the inmates saw through one of the jail's bars using two hacksaw blades that Burns had hidden in one of his boots.
+Bondi is pleased to see him, and Burns defends him from the attention of bullying Deputy Sheriff Gutierrez.
+At night, the inmates saw through one of the jail's bars using hacksaw blades that Burns had hidden in one of his boots.
 Gutierrez summons Burns in the middle of the night and beats him.
-Burns loses a tooth which he pockets.
-He cannot get Bondi to escape with him as Bondi has accepted his two-year sentence; his family means he has too much at stake to risk becoming a fugitive which carries a five-year term.
+Burns loses a tooth, which he pockets.
+He cannot get Bondi to escape with him as Bondi has accepted his two-year sentence; his family means he has too much at stake to risk becoming a fugitive, which carries a five-year term.

 Burns breaks out by himself, returning to Bondi's house, where he picks up his horse and some food from Jerry.
-They talk about what might have been and he acknowledges he could never have loved her like Bondi does; he never wanted to settle down.
-He asks for a kiss to give him the energy to reach the mountains and they kiss.
+They talk about what might have been, and he acknowledges he could never have loved her like Bondi does; he never wanted to settle down.
+He asks for a kiss to give him the energy to reach the mountains, and they kiss.

 After the jailbreak, the sheriff learns that Burns served in the military during the Korean War, including seven months in a disciplinary training center for striking a superior officer.
-He also received a Purple Heart and a Distinguished Service Cross for his valor during battle.
+He also received a Purple Heart and a Distinguished Service Cross for valor during battle.
 This gives the sheriff some sympathy for Burns.